-All English learners want to improve their English, but as you know, it can be difficult!
-For you to learn, you need to work on all areas.
+All English learners want to improve their English as quickly as possible, but as you know, it can be a difficult process!

-The four main areas for you to focus on are: Reading, Writing, Speaking, and Listening.
-Our English courses promote these 'core skills' because all need to be worked on for you to learn English well.
+The four main fields for you to focus on are: Reading, Writing, Speaking, and Listening.

-Here are some proven ways to help you learn.
+Here are some proven ways to help you learn English well.
 Good Luck!

 Speak as often and as much as possible!
 This is the best way to learn English!
 There is nothing better than conversation to help you improve.
 Whereas, you can practise reading, writing, and listening on your own, it’s obviously better to speak English with someone.
 The best way to do this is to be in an English speaking environment.
 Take an English course in an English language school, or better still, learn English in an English-speaking country.